- What is set point theory?

 The cornerstone of any programme aimed at achieving a leaner physique is of course a good diet.
 The correct macronutrient composition and cycles of calories and nutrients can make all the difference in helping you stick to your plan, lose fat and limit the loss of muscle mass.

 First and foremost, you need to set yourself an average daily caloric limit.
 Many dieters will already have an idea of the number of calories they require to maintain their existing bodyweight.
 For an average person, a figure of around 15 calories per pound of bodyweight should be about right, so for a 200lb person that equates to 3000 calories a day.
+For those who prefer to deal with metric measurements this works out to 33 calories per kg of bodyweight meaning an individual weighing 90kg (198lb) would consume 2970 calories on average to maintain their bodyweight.

 Although it’s fine to consume 2600 calories per day, it is best to adopt an approach where calories are cycled throughout the week to ensure that you’re providing yourself with the extra energy and nutrient intake required for your workouts, where nutrient partitioning is heightened.
 This gives you more energy to burn fat while helping preserve muscle.
 That way, you can consume fewer calories on non-training days when your energy needs are reduced, enhancing oxidation of body fat reserves.